This global service provides culturally sensitive counselling support to Irish citizens living abroad

 and returning home from living abroad with their emotional support needs; 7 days a week!

-Since 2016 our Irish based, Garda vetted Counsellors have been providing culturally sensitive support to the Irish abroad, that have been experiencing the following: bullying, depression, loneliness, transitional stress and anxiety, displacement, self-esteem, addiction issues; etc.
+Since 2016 our Irish based, Garda vetted Counsellors have been providing culturally sensitive support to the Irish abroad, that have been experiencing the following: bullying, depression, loneliness, transitional stress and anxiety, displacement, self-esteem issues; etc.

 We have supported Irish citizens in 33 countries (58 cities) globally!